 Tip 3.
 Wear a Snug Shirt or an Ostomy Wrap

-When you’re ready to go to sleep, wear a snug shirt or an ostomy wrap.
+When you’re ready to sleep, wear a snug shirt or an ostomy wrap.
 This will help keep your pouch snug against your body during the night.

 While this won’t support your pouch exactly the same as an ostomy support belt, a snug shirt or an ostomy wrap may still help support the weight of your pouch overnight too.